Maldo365/documentation/content/applications/inventory_and_mrp/purchase/advanced/suggest.rst

 Within the :guilabel:`Catalog`, click the :guilabel:`Suggest` button to open the :guilabel:`Suggest Quantities based on Sales & Demands` pop-up window, where the suggestion parameters are specified:

-- :guilabel:`Replenish for`: Number of days intended to stock products
+- :guilabel:`Replenish for`: Number of days intended to stock products.
-- :guilabel:`Based on`: Historical period used to calculate average daily demand (e.g., :guilabel:`Last 30 Days`, :guilabel:`April 2024`)
+- :guilabel:`Based on`: Historical period used to calculate average daily demand (e.g., :guilabel:`Last 30 Days`, :guilabel:`April 2024`).

-- :guilabel:`Percentage`: Portion of historical demand to apply (e.g., 100%, 30%)
+- :guilabel:`Percentage`: Portion of historical demand to apply (e.g., 100%, 30%).

 Once the parameters are confirmed, click :guilabel:`Compute` to calculate recommended quantities, which are auto-filled in each product's quantities in the catalog.
 Adjust amounts if needed, then